dsutclif/Prompt-Suite/README.md

 - Create folders to organize your prompts
 - Edit prompts and folders with double-click or edit buttons
 - Drag and drop to rearrange between folders
-- Search through your library with real-time filtering
+- Search through your suite with real-time filtering
-- Export/import your entire prompt library for backup
+- Export/import your entire prompt suite for backup

 ### Supported Platforms
 - **Claude.ai**: Full integration with composer